 Working at the intersections of cultural and urban geography, my current research explores how artists use, reimagine, and remake spaces of the city and act as agents of social change.

 My doctoral dissertation ‘Aesthetics of zero tolerance: Psychogeographic and photographic explorations of graffiti and street art in Norway’ was submitted in August 2017 and is currently under review.
 My doctorate has been undertaken at the Department of Sociology and Human Geography at the University of Oslo under the supervision of Dr. Karen O’Brien and has been co-supervised by Dr. David Pinder at Roskilde University.
 The project uses psychogeography and photography as methods to study graffiti and street art in urban space.
 With Oslo as my main focus, I have specifically been studying the aesthetics of zero tolerance policy against graffiti and exploring how policy affects the way space is used and the way cities look.
 During this time, I walked approximately 300 km and took nearly 25 000 photographs.
-More information on the project and my experiences during the process can be found on my project website.
 A short documentary film about my doctoral research was made by Snøball Film and may be viewed here:

 My doctoral project is based upon a pilot project of my design that was carried out between 2011 and 2013 during which I went on 92 psychogeographic walks, walked over 600 km, and took over 15,000 photographs of graffiti and street art in the city of Montréal, Canada.This project was particularly focused on how graffiti and street art varied geographically, hinting at the changing nature of neighbourhoods in Montréal.
 The 2012 student uprising — the printemps érable — coincided with fieldwork resulting in a huge amount of visual data showcasing how students appropriated graffiti and street art in their political activities.